 select(NAME_2)

-## Error in UseMethod("select"): no applicable method for 'select' applied to an object of class "SpatVector"
+## ! no applicable method for 'select' applied to an object of class "SpatVector"

 Oh oh. terra is not tidy friendly.
 Hence, why base R is still important to understand, as some important packages have not integrated the tidy workflow (although, see the package tidyterra as an attempt to bridge this integration gap).